Webdev-DavidM/GetGroundProject/README.md

 - The user can search for a particular book, and the pages are paginated based on the number of books returned.
 - The user can choose which page to display, each page shows 10 books and there are 400 page ( 4000 books ).
+- The page and query string for a search are pushed to the URL, so if the page is refreshed the same page/search page is displayed.

 # Technology